Powerlearnproject/se-day1-assignment-wambui1828/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
   Waterfall- This is type of methodology which is more like a linear flow where one step finishes before the next step starts.
 It is suitable where the project is clear, precise and unlikely to change.
 An example where this method is suitable is when constructing a building.
-  Agile-This is the type of methodology which is more flexible, adaptable to change and emphasises on working in small iterations called sprints.
+  Agile-This is the type of methodology which is more flexible, adaptable to change and emphasizes on working in small iterations called sprints.
 It is suitable where the project is open to frequent updates, frequent feature additions and rapid time to market is crucial.
 Example where this method is suitable is when developing a new mobile application.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-  Software developer-A software developer is responsible for writing code and implementing sofware solutions.
+  Software developer-A software developer is responsible for writing code and implementing software solutions.
-  Quality Assuarance Engineer-A quality assuarance manager is responsible for software quality by designing and executing test plans.
+  Quality Assurance Engineer-A quality assurance manager is responsible for software quality by designing and executing test plans.
   Project Manager-The work of a project manager is to oversee the planning, execution and delivery of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.